BSc 2nd Year Microbiology Infection and Disease Notes Study Material

 Blood components

-Other major phagocyte of the circulatory system is the monocyte.
-This cell has a single, bean-shaped nucleus, occupying major area of the cytoplasm.
+Another major phagocyte of the circulatory system is the monocyte.
+This cell has a single, bean-shaped nucleus, occupying a major area of the cytoplasm.
 There are no granules.
 About 5-8% of the leukocytes are monocytes.
 They form a type of phagocyte called the macrophage.
-Another type of leukocyte is the lymphocyte.
+Another type of leukocyte is a lymphocyte.
 They are produced in the bone marrow and transported to lymph nodes.
 This cell has a single, large nucleus but no granules.
-Lymphocytes make up about 30 to 35% of the leukocytes in human body and function in the immune system.
+Lymphocytes make up about 30 to 35% of the leukocytes in the human body and function in the immune system.

 Lymphatic system

 Pockets of lymphatic tissue located along the lymph vessels are known as lymph nodes.
 These are prevalent in the neck, armpits, and groin.
-They are reniform organs containing phagocytes that engulf particles in the lymph and lymphocytes then respond specifically to substances in circulation.
-Lymph nodes become enlarged during diseases time.
-The tonsils, adenoids, spleen, Peyer’s patches of intestine and appendix are specialised types of lymph nodes.
+They are reniform organs containing phagocytes that engulf particles in the lymph and lymphocytes and then respond specifically to substances in circulation.
+Lymph nodes become enlarged during disease time.
+The tonsils, adenoids, spleen, Peyer’s patches of the intestine, and appendix are specialized types of lymph nodes.
+(BSc 2nd Year Microbiology Infection and Disease Notes Study Material)

 BSc 2nd Year Sample Model Practice Mock Test Question Answer Papers